-The JUST Alternatives approach to VOD facilitation and training is rigorously victim-centered, as distinct from restorative justice practices where “reconciliation” or “forgiveness” might be held as objectives.
+The JUST Alternatives approach to VOD facilitation and training is rigorously victim-centered, as distinct from restorative justice practices where “reconciliation” or “forgiveness” might be held as ultimate objectives.
 Violent crime and violation are not misunderstandings to be worked out, and Victim-Centered VOD practice holds that the needs of victims/survivors are always paramount, and requires that the preparation and dialogue process always remain unassailably anchored in addressing the needs of those victims/survivors.
-On the other hand, the work of VOD preparation requires willing cooperation – and some trust – from offenders, so the Victim-Centered VOD facilitator must be able to apply an understanding of, and sensitivity to, offender and criminogenic issues and thinking.
-Without such a measure of trust from the offender, a successful dialogue outcome may be much less certain.
+On the other hand, the work of VOD preparation requires willing cooperation – and some trust – from offenders.
+So, the Victim-Centered VOD facilitator must also be capable of applying an authentic sensitivity to earnest offenders, while understanding the nature of criminal thinking and other criminogenic issues.
+Because without a requisite measure of trust from the offender, a successful dialogue outcome may be much less certain.

 Properly facilitating the Victim-Centered VOD preparation process takes months of conversation, exploration, and reflection as each survivor and each offender prepares to give voice to what needs to be expressed.
 This need for time is especially true for offenders, who often feel “removed” from their feelings, and who are often unable to grasp the full impacts of their crimes, or the real meaning of personal responsibility and accountability.
 But the preparation and dialogue processes can carry risks for emotionally re-victimizing victims/survivors if they are not managed with understanding and care by properly trained facilitators.
 This is the very point and purpose of the JUST Alternatives Five-Day VOD Facilitator Trainings.
 These Trainings offer a powerfully transformative “experiential” introduction to the complex and sensitive work of facilitating Victim-Centered VOD in Crimes of Severe Violence in a variety of crime types, with a variety of survivors and a variety of offenders.
 Many potential facilitators bring to the Training a requisite combination of self-awareness, the ability to listen deeply, a capacity for empathy, and an understanding of accountability.
 As former Trainings participants will attest, the JUST Alternatives Victim-Centered VOD Facilitator Trainings add new and enhanced understandings of both the victim/survivor experience and the offender experience to their abilities, and thus to the sensitive, rigorous work of Victim-Centered VOD.